abinit/abinit/doc/tutorial/eph4zpr.md

-Corrections due to $\Sigma^{\text{e-e}}$ are obviously important as it is well known that KS gaps computed at the LDA/GGA level are systematically underestimated with respect to experiments but the temperature dependence of $\Sigma^{\text{e-e}}$ is rather small as long as the fundamental gap is much larger than $kT$.
+Corrections due to $\Sigma^{\text{e-e}}$ are obviously important as it is well known that KS gaps computed at the LDA/GGA level are systematically underestimated with respect to experiments but the temperature dependence of $\Sigma^{\text{e-e}}$ is rather small as long as $kT$ is much smaller than the fundamental gap.

 In state-of-the-art *ab-initio* methods, the e-ph coupling is described within DFT by expanding the KS effective potential in the nuclear displacements,